MooersLab/latex-emacs/README.md

-# latex-emacs

-## Emacs profile for LaTeX.
+# latex-emacs: a GNU Emacs profile for LaTeX
+## Make writing tasks fun be disguising them as coding!

-This repo contains is a init.el file (configuration file) for using LaTeX in Emacs.
+This repo contains is a init.el file (configuration file) for using LaTeX in GNU Emacs.
+It can probably be adapted to other configurations of Emacs like Spacemacs, Doom, and so on.
+SciMax probably has similar support really built-in.

-I built it on top of a configuration by [Alvaro Ortiz Troncoso](https://github.com/aot29/Emacs_Python_R_LaTeX).
+I built the latex-emacs profile on top of a configuration by [Alvaro Ortiz Troncoso](https://github.com/aot29/Emacs_Python_R_LaTeX).
-His configuration included the auto-complete-auctex.el of Chris Monsanto from 2012.
+His configuration included the auto-complete-auctex.el package of Chris Monsanto from 2012.
+Although the autocompletion is out of style for Emacs aficinados, it works!

 My configuration is designed to support efficient editing of academic documents in LaTeX.
 See the [Features](#Features) section below.
+See the [related repos](#Related) section below for LaTeX templates for the first manuscript submission, a writing log to accompany every writing project, a poster, a slideshow, a diary for 2022, and a diary for 2023.

-This configuration is compatible with the use of org-mode, an enhanced form of markdown that read LaTeX code and that is very popular with many users of Emacs.
+This configuration is compatible with the use of org-mode, an enhanced form of markdown that can read LaTeX code intermingled with org markup and that is very popular with users of Emacs because the sections and subsections are easy to fold and org documents are easy to export to a number of different file formats.
+Org-mode is largely responsible for the recent resurgence in the popularity Emacs, which is reflected in the recent annual [emacsconfs](https://emacsconf.org/).
+Org-mode also supports literate programming with almost any programming language, although the latex-emacs init.el file is not configured for literate programming.
+Instead, see my full configuration for [Emacs](https://github.com/MooersLab/configorg), which is actually written in org!
-You can read a org document into Emacs with this configuration even though the init.el file does not call org because org is now built into the distribution of Emacs.
+You can read a org document into Emacs with this configuration even though the latex-emacs init.el file does not call org because org is now built into the base distribution of Emacs.
 See the this [repo](https://github.com/MooersLab/manuscriptInOrg) for a manuscript template written to be edited in org-mode.
-See this [repo](https://github.com/MooersLab/writingLogTemplateInOrg) for a writing log to be used in parallel to the manuscript that is also written for use in org-mode.
+See this [repo](https://github.com/MooersLab/writingLogTemplateInOrg) for a writing log to be used in parallel to the manuscript in org that is also written for use in org-mode.

-I am keeping this configuration isolated from my main configuration to ease its development.
+I am keeping the latex-eamcs configuration isolated from my main configuration to ease its development.
 It is also meant to serve as a backup configuration file when the main one is broken.

 I have used this init file with the [chemacs2](https://github.com/plexus/chemacs2) package and the `--with-profile` flag.